Devsh-Graphics-Programming/GPU-With-C-Sharp-Angular-WASM/EmscriptenGLFW/README.md

 ## Debugging

 **TL;DR All source-level CPU debugging features you're used to on Native, just work.
 For a discussion of GPU debugging using Renderdoc see the section in towards the bottom of the top level repository root README.md**

+_However, all debugging in Release builds will be essentially non-fuctnional._

 To debug this app, you can use either the Chrome Developer Tools Debugger once you run the example in Crhome or you can use the VS2022 debugger, which launches the example in Chrome and connects to the Chrome Developer Tools Debugger remotely.